roderickjackson-bradley/socket_io_app/work/w07/d5/01-03-django-intro/django-intro.md

 ## Build Django's Official Tutorial App

 Django, in so many words, is a beast!
+Its documentation is hundreds of times larger than that of Express.

 A great way to get started learning it is by following the official Django tutorial.
-It's an excellent tutorial, straight from the horses mouth!
+It's an excellent tutorial and we'll be getting a lot of information straight from the horses mouth!

 As we work through the tutorial together, I'll be sure to draw analogies to Express whenever possible.